Have you ever wondered what it would be like to just click with someone?

 The five stages of vulnerability:

 So, the next time you’re meeting someone new– try opening up a little.
-BE human, take off that mask, present you, be vulnerable, because that ‘real’ relationship really could be right under your nose.
+BE human, perfection is not required of you, take off that mask, present you, be vulnerable, because that ‘real’ relationship really could be right under your nose.

 If you need a helping hand navigating the maze of life,